SuperCheese21/FluidSTT/README.md

 FluidSTT is a simple tool that generates transcripts for audio files, with the ability to batch process multiple files at once.

-FluidSTT uses the IBM Watson Speech-To-Text API.
+FluidSTT uses both the Google Cloud Speech API and the IBM Watson Speech-To-Text API

 ### Installation